Optimal Sampling and Actuation for Real-Time Monitoring of Markov Sources: Conclusion

 \section{Conclusion}

-We studied real-time monitoring of an $N$-state Markov process in a time-slotted system and derived closed-form expressions for the average AoII under randomized stationary, change-aware randomized stationary, semantics-aware randomized stationary, and threshold-aware randomized stationary sampling and transmission policies.
-We also proposed a randomized actuation policy and derived the probability of correct actions.
-Two rate-constrained optimization problems were formulated to jointly optimize sampling and actuation decisions.
+We studied real-time monitoring of an $N$-state Markov process in a time-slotted system and derived closed-form expressions for time-averaged reconstruction error and the average AoII under several sampling and transmission policies.
+We also proposed a randomized actuation policy and derived the probability of correct actuation decisions.
+Three rate-constrained optimization problems were formulated to optimize sampling and actuation decisions jointly.
 Our results demonstrate that the semantics-aware randomized stationary policy outperforms the other policies for rapidly changing sources.
 In contrast, the threshold-aware randomized stationary policy is more effective for slowly changing sources under limited sampling and transmission budgets.
-Moreover, the proposed randomized actuation policy substantially reduces incorrect actions and enhances overall system performance.
+Moreover, the proposed randomized actuation policy substantially reduces incorrect actuation decisions and enhances overall system performance.
+These results demonstrate that effective real-time monitoring requires the joint design of sampling, transmission, and actuation policies, as accurate state estimation alone is insufficient to guarantee reliable actuation decisions.